DarkGhostHunter/Laralocker/README.md

 3) Then implement the `startFrom()` and `next($slot)` methods.

-The fourth step depends on your Laravel version.

-### For Laravel 6.0

 This package uses the power of the new [Job Middleware](https://laravel-news.com/job-middleware-is-coming-to-laravel-6).
 Just add the `LockerJobMiddleware` to your Job middleware and you're done.

 ```php